 And for a market price of $105?

-Bonds are securities (investments), just like preferred stock.
-They have a par value, trade at discounts and premiums, and have a fixed payment rate.
-When an investor purchases a bond from an issuer, they are paid interest over the life of the bond.
-Essentially, the investor is lending their money to the issuer in return for interest payments.
+Bonds are securities (investments), like preferred stock.
+They have a par value, can trade at discounts or premiums, and have a fixed payment rate.
+When an investor buys a bond from an issuer, the investor is essentially lending money to the issuer and receives interest payments over the life of the bond.

 Assume the following: